abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/1-HTML.md

 - `src` -> source of the image (Required)
 - `alt` -> alternative text for the image (Required)
-  - Don't leave the `alt` attribute empty, as it will be read by screen readers, instead, use `alt=""` to tell the screen reader to skip it.
+  - Don't forget to add the `alt` attribute, as it will be read by screen readers, instead, use `alt=""` to tell the screen reader to skip it.
 - `width` and `height` -> to specify the size of the image
 - `srcset` -> to specify multiple versions of the image based on the device's pixel density
   - `srcset="images/fm.jpg 1x, images/fm-2x.jpg 2x"` -> the browser will choose the first image for devices with a pixel density of 1x and the second image for devices with a pixel density of 2x.